 The Importance Of Flexibility

-Modern hospitals can consider finding innovative ways to offer doctors a better work-life balance, since this is one of the top values on millennial students’ priority lists.
-Ensuring that doctors are rested and physically and mentally recharged at work has benefits for patients, since good sleep and personal happiness can boost professional productivity and cognitive performance.
-By the same token, medicine is by its very nature a field that can sometimes require long hours — especially when emergency or crisis situations are involved.
-Hospitals hiring millennial doctors need to openly and clearly stipulate policies with respect to what staff are expected to do when children are ill, when spouses need assistance, when they need personal time off, and the like.
-Hospitals can also do their share to ease the burden on medical professionals by offering at-work childcare, employee-friendly arrangements and flexible conditions.
+By the same token, medicine is, by its very nature, a field that can sometimes require long hours — especially when emergencies or crises are involved.
+Hospitals hiring millennial doctors need to openly and clearly stipulate policies concerning what staff are expected to do when children are ill, when spouses need assistance, when they need personal time off, etc. Hospitals can also do their share to ease the burden on medical professionals by offering at-work childcare, employee-friendly arrangements and flexible conditions.

 The Importance Of Technology